It’s with great pride and excitement that we present our new brand.

 • Q: How are residents selected?

-All potential candidates are required to submit an application packet through PhORCAS by the deadline date.
-Upon review by the Residency Advisory Committee, on-site interviews are granted to approximately 24 candidates and are conducted during the month of February.
+A: All potential candidates are required to submit an application packet through PhORCAS by the deadline date.
+Upon review by the Residency Program Director and applicable preceptors, interviews are granted and are conducted during the months of January and February.
+We will conduct either virtual or onsite interviews (based on ASHP’s recommendations) for the 2025-2026 cycle.
+Additional information will be shared as it becomes available.
 A team of residency preceptors, departmental administrators, current residents and clinical/staff pharmacists interview each residency candidate.
 Once the interviews are complete, each candidate is evaluated and ranked by the entire interview committee.
 Final rankings are submitted to the ASHP Resident Matching Program.

 • Q: How is the resident's year organized?